The future of ACM Research Inc (ACMR) Stock is still in tatters?

 What Does ACM Research Inc’s Profitability and Valuation Ratios Tell Us About the Stock?

-The stock’s market cap achieved a total value of $906.00 million as of the last trading session.
+The stock’s market cap achieved a total value of $1.02 billion as of the last trading session.
 Market capitalization is the total value of all outstanding shares of a corporation and it is used to measure a company’s market value.
-The price-to-earnings ratio for ACM Research Inc (NASDAQ:ACMR) is 14.79.
+The price-to-earnings ratio for ACM Research Inc (NASDAQ:ACMR) is 15.69.
 The price-to-earnings ratio is a method of assessing corporate values by comparing them to their per-share profit.
-Forward P/E stands at 11.27.
+Forward P/E stands at 13.64.
 Forward price-to-earnings is calculated using predicted earnings for the next financial year’s P/E determination.
-The stock has achieved an effective Price-to-Sales Ratio of 1.96 that mirrors the cost to be found for sales by the market.
-The firm managed a Price-to-Book ratio of 1.31, which equates the market value of a stock with its book value.
+The stock has achieved an effective Price-to-Sales Ratio of 2.06 that mirrors the cost to be found for sales by the market.
+The firm managed a Price-to-Book ratio of 1.42, which equates the market value of a stock with its book value.

 Is Insider Trading a Real Thing?